Thou shalt not make unto thee any graven image: Protestantism

 John Calvin, a prolific and influential Reformation scholar, took a straightforward view of idolatry, patterned after the simplicity of the faith of the early apostles:

 John Wesley preached on the text of the Apostle John: "Dear children, keep yourselves from idols."
 He thought that John was not referring to idols of the religions around Israel, since through the Babylonian Captivity, a deep abhorrence of such was in the Jewish people and would have been understood by converts.
 By idols, Wesley interpreted this verse to mean any thing or priority to which one's heart is given rather than to God.
 He notes that the Apostle John often encouraged love among Christians and realized that it must first be founded on love of God, which is only possible by being separate from the worship of idols:

 Martin Luther taught that whatever a person places their trust or priorities in, other than God, can become an idol.
 Rather than scorn the Israelites for falling into the worship of idols, Luther commented that people are spiritual beings, who know there is a divine authority and easily fall into idolatry because of our fallen nature.
 Knowing truth from idolatry, he explained, depends on the Bible, for without paying attention to the Word of God, people make up God's characteristics to believe that God is in agreement "with such works and worshippings as your devotion and good intention make choice of".

+Eastern Orthodoxy

+The Eastern Orthodox Church, like the other churches of Christendom, holds the view that idolatry is contrary to God's will.
+Albeit often confused with idols, icons are highly revered and prevalent within the Eastern Orthodox Church, and are highly revered as "windows into heaven".
+The icons are used to help one "focus on the divine things".
+The Orthodox Church argues that icons "are spiritually necessary", as “the Word became flesh and dwelt among us”, and confirms the belief in dyophysitism.

+Byzantine iconoclasm had once been practiced in the majority-Eastern Orthodox population of the Byzantine Empire.
+In 754, the Council of Hieria had condemned iconography, and posthumously anathematized John of Damascus.
+In his writing, Three Treatises on the Divine Images, John distinguished the difference between latria and dulia, the former which is veneration (worship) solely reserved to the Trinity.
+John argued that, in the Old Testament, the Ark of the Covenant was adorned with the statues of cherubim, yet it was not considered idolatry.
+After periods of iconoclasm and persecution of iconodules in Byzantium, the theology and doctrine on icons, confirmed by John of Damascus, were accepted at the Second Council of Nicaea, and the ecumenical council, and the installation of iconophile Methodios I of Constantinople is commemorated on the Feast of Orthodoxy.

+The Orthodox Church fervently condemns idolatry, and considers it to be "partaking in the table of demons".